Responsive Header

 Sausage Bread

 Sausage bread is something my family started making when I was a kid.
 It’s become a family favorite.
 I make it all through fall and winter to accompany soup, most often potato cheese soup.If I start my (gluten-free) bread dough around 3:30, or even 4:00 PM.
 I use this Gluten Free on a Shoestring French Bread recipe.
-When I have time and plan ahead, I use this Let Them Eat Gluten-Free recipe.You can
+When I have time and plan ahead, I use this Let Them Eat Gluten-Free recipe.You can use any bread recipe you choose, or when you’re in a hurry, grab a package of ready-made dough from the freezer section of your grocery store’s freezer.

 Read More »